 TIP # 1.
 Understand the Brand and Embody the Objectives.

 It is very important to know the brand and its purpose in the society.
 Every brand has a story and a designer must know it to be able to come up with a perfect logo that will represent a brand’s background.
 Designing a logo should not solely care about the looks and appearance but also the meaning and story behind it.

 TIP # 2.
 Do your Own Research.

 As a logo designer, a person must practice the habit of researching when tasked to do a logo design, or even in other design tasks.
 One thing that is very important to research about, aside from the techniques and technicalities, is about the client or the company.
-Having a knowledge or background about the company could make your work much easier and might also give some inspiration and ideas.
+Having knowledge or background about the company could make your work much easier and might also give you some inspiration and ideas.

 TIP # 3.
 Start from Sketch.